Long-Form Synthetic Data Generation: Same LLM, Dramatically Different Results

 There are many aspects of synthetic data quality that need to be monitored: coherence, diversity, specification matching, length profiles, and more.
 Missing any one of these can result in an unusable dataset.

-For practitioners building synthetic data pipelines:
+For practitioners building synthetic data generation pipelines:

 - Watch for mode collapse: Count unique topics/structures in your outputs